DEVO27/Banking-System/README.md

   Your card PIN:
   6234
   ```
- - Option 2 ``Log into account``  would produce user sign-in of their newly created card.
+ -``2.
+Log into account``  would produce user sign-in of their newly created card.
  ```
  Enter your card number:
  4000002846503173